 - Capitalize on events and promotions.
 Sometimes running promotions can be just the draw to new customers – whether it’s half-price happy hour appetizers or a free donut with coffee.
 Promotions don’t need to just be discounted.
 Other strategies to market your restaurant include trivia, live music, or any appealing event that gives people an opportunity to converse.

 - Think lean.
 Lowering expenses is also a great way to create profits.
 Ask yourself where you can cut costs for the slower months.
 This might mean reducing hours of operation, automating sales and labor reports, and/or doing research on more affordable food providers to lower overhead.
 The more you save, the less the expenses eat at your revenue.
+However, you’ll want to make sure that you’re spending money in the right areas and on the right things such as quality restaurant supplies, for example, appliances, utensils, cutlery, work surfaces, and more like those on Nella Online.
+These are not the purchases you’ll want to scrimp and save on as they define the quality and premium nature of your restaurant.

 To learn more about how to make it through slower months as a dining establishment, take a look at the accompanying resource.